Azure-Samples/azure-batch-samples/Python/Batch/README.md

 With Python [3.4](https://docs.python.org/3.4/library/asyncio.html),
 [3.5+ (async/await)](https://docs.python.org/3.5/library/asyncio.html), or
-with the [Trollius](https://pypi.python.org/pypi/trollius) backport package, one can wrap blocking I/O calls such as calls to the Batch service to provide asynchronous, non-blocking behavior in your Python scripts and programs.
+with the [Trollius](https://pypi.python.org/pypi/trollius) backport package, one can wrap blocking I/O calls such as calls to the Azure Batch service to the asyncio event loop to provide asynchronous, non-blocking behavior in your Python scripts and programs.

 Note that we are evaluating bringing native async/await capability (3.5+) to the Azure Batch Python SDK.